-Sanitary District No. 1's 2020 Lake Improvement Accomplishments:
+Sanitary District No. 1's 2021 Lake Improvement Accomplishments:

-- 1. A Diver Aided Suction Harvesting (DASH) grant request for DASH was rejected, - 2.
-Spot Poisoning was required at some larger EWM colonies.
-EWM information was provided and a volunteer lake inspection day resulting in finding new location of EWM aiding in eradication efforts. - 3.
-Sanitary District Commissioner Scott Otterson performed sampling for e Coli, Chlorophyll, Phosphorus, Lake Temperature over Depth, and Secchi Disc readings, - 4.
-Attended the virtual 43rd Annual Wisconsin Lakes Convention. - 5.
-Native plant plot established in 2010 was maintained near the Harvester Building located in Cedar Lake Watershed with excellent results, - 6.
+- 1. Herbicide treatment of EWM occurred with volunteers locating additional EWM sites, - 2.
+Monitoring of plant community begin update of the Aquatic Plant Management Plan, - 3.
+Submitted a pre-application for the management of the EWM, - 4.
+Removed Curley Leaf Pondweed as Cedar Lake invasive plant from DNR listing, - 5.
+Sanitary District Commissioner Scott Otterson performed sampling for chlorophyll, Phosphorus, Lake Temperature over Depth, and Secchi Disc readings, - 6.
+Attended the virtual 44rd Annual Wisconsin Lakes Convention, - 7.
+Native plant plot established in 2010 was maintained near the Harvester Building located in Cedar Lake Watershed with excellent results, - 8.
 A Boat Cleaning Station was maintained at the Boat Landing, - 9.
-A Life Preserver Loaner Station and was maintained at the Boat Landing,
+Clean boats inspections were made totaling 186 hours, - 10.
+A Life Preserver Loaner Station and was maintained at the Boat Landing, - 11.
+USCG Auxiliary was scheduled and provided boat inspections - 12.
+Hired 4 additional harvester operators and attended training course

-Proposed Activities in 2020:
+Proposed Activities in 2022:

-- 1. Review the APMP update and implement the recommendations, - 2.
+- 1. Review the APMP and update and implement the recommendations, - 2.
 Perform another plant and diversity study, - 3.
 Review options for stemming the spread of EWM, - 4.
-Continue efforts to prevent establishment, locate and eradicate any invasive species; specifically, Eurasian Water-milfoil and Curly Leaf Pondweed, - 5.
-Prepare a grant application for the suction of EWM and any spot treatments on large EWM colonies, - 6.
-Continued water quality monitoring will take place to provide a database for the evaluation of the lake's water quality progression and direction, - 7.
+Continue efforts to prevent establishment, locate and eradicate any invasive species; specifically, Eurasian Water-milfoil and Curly Leaf Pondweed,

+- 5. Revise DNR invasive listing of first EWM sighting from 1996 to 2009, - 6.
+Continued water quality monitoring to provide a database for the evaluation of the lake's water quality progression and direction, - 7.
 Monitor surface water runoff for Phosphorus and possible need for treatment project, - 8.
-Attend the 44th Annual Wisconsin Lakes Convention, - 9.
-Actively participate by the Sanitary District members in the Cedar Lake Improvement Association will provide education of the membership on key environmental issues; non-phosphorus fertilizer, shoreline buffers, lake quality, etc. - 10.
-Continue USCG Auxiliary boater inspection and education program.
+Develop a lake water budget from available data to better understand Cedar Lake levels, - 9.
+Attend the 45th Annual Wisconsin Lakes Convention, - 10.
+Actively participate by the Sanitary District members in the Cedar Lake Improvement Association will provide education of the membership on key environmental issues; nonphosphorus fertilizer, shoreline buffers, lake quality, etc. - 11.
+Continue USCG Auxiliary boater inspection and education program, - 12.
+Continue the Clean Boats inspections.